abudaan/vega-multi-view/README.md

           title: displayName

 ```
-Note that a spec can be rendered to view without runtime configuration file as well, so none of these entries are mandatory.
+Note that because a spec can be rendered without a view specific configuration file as well, none of these entries are mandatory.

 ### Leaflet

 Vega does not support tile maps but by using a custom version of [leaflet-vega](https://github.com/nyurik/leaflet-vega) we can render a Vega view to a layer in Leaflet.
 If you want to render your spec to a Leaflet layer your spec must define the signals `zoom` and `latitude` and `longitude`.
 You can read more about zoom, latitude and longitude in the Leaflet [documentation](http://leafletjs.com/examples/zoom-levels/)

-The `vega-multi-view` adds a Leaflet map to the HTML element as specified in the runtime configuration and adds a Vega view layer to the map.
+vega-multi-view adds a Leaflet map to the HTML element as specified in the configuration and adds a Vega view layer to the map.
 If your spec does not specify one or all of the mandatory signals an error will be logged to the browser console and nothing will be rendered.

 ### Publish and subscribe signals

-This is the core functionality of `vega-multi-view` that makes signals of views available for each other despite the fact that they all live in a separate HTML element.
+This is the core functionality of vega-multi-view that makes internal signals of views available for each other despite the fact that they all live in a separate HTML element.
 Both publish and subscribe use aliases so as to avoid name clashes.

 For instance if 2 specs both have a signal named `hover` you can publish them with an alias to keep them apart, you could use the aliases `hover_spec1` and `hover_spec2`.
-Now other views can subscribe to the signal they are interested in.
+Now other views can pick the signal they are interested in.

-A common scenario is when a mouse over event in one view should trigger the hover of another view as well or when one spec sets a range in the data that is rendered by another spec.
+A common scenario is when a mouse over event in one view should triggers the hover of another view as well or when one spec sets a range in the data that is rendered by another spec.

-Note that you define publish and subscribe aliases in the runtime configuration of a view.
-This means that it is possible that when you add the view to a page it might be possible that another spec has defined aliases with the same name.
-Therefor I recommend to use the name or filename of the spec as a prefix or suffix of your aliases.
+Note that you define publish and subscribe aliases in the configuration of a view.
+This means that when the view is added to a page it might be possible that another spec has defined aliases with the same name.
+Therefor I recommend to prefix or suffix the names of your aliases with the filename or the name of the spec.

 ### Tooltips